wojwoj8/AppliGate/README.md

 3. **Explore and Use the Application:**

-   Once you are logged in, you can explore the application, edit your profile, add or update your CV information, and customize your settings.
+   Once you are logged in, you can explore the application, add or update your CV information, and check my own CV as an example for inspiration.

 That's it!
 You should now have AppliGate up and running on your local development environment.
-Enjoy using the application to manage your CV and profile.
+Enjoy using the application to manage your CV.